gorhack/tsr/README.md

 The Elastic Beanstalk (EB) setup is complete for _TSR_ in the `./pipeline/eb` directory with configuration and docker files.

 The application deploys to AWS during CI/CD pipeline on the `master` branch.
-Steps below on manually deploying your local changes:
+Manual steps to deploy your local changes:
 1. build the application `./pipeline/build.sh`
-1. move the .jar in `build/libs` to `pipeline/eb` as `tsr.jar`
 1. `eb deploy tracked-events --label [name of deploy]`

 ### Auth